ASAG-ISCAS/PyBDR/README.md

 # Motivation

-Reachability analysis, which involves computing reachable state sets, plays a fundamental role in the temporal verification of nonlinear systems.
-Overly pessimistic over-approximations, however, render many temporal properties unverifiable in practice.
-This pessimism mainly arises due to the wrapping effect, which is the propagation and accumulation of over-approximation error through the iterative computation in the construction of reachable sets.
-As the extent of the wrapping effect correlates strongly with the volume of the initial set, techniques that partition the initial state space and independently compute reachable sets of those partitions are often used to reduce the wrapping effect, <a href="https://ieeexplore.ieee.org/document/7585104"><strong>especially for large initial sets or/and large time horizons</strong></a>.
+Reachability analysis, which computes sets of states reachable by a system over time, plays a fundamental role in the temporal verification of nonlinear systems.
+In practice, however, overly pessimistic over-approximations often render many temporal properties unverifiable.
+This pessimism mainly arises from the wrapping effect, namely the propagation and accumulation of over-approximation errors during the iterative construction of reachable sets.
+Since the severity of the wrapping effect strongly correlates with the volume of the initial set, partitioning-based techniques—where the initial state space is divided into smaller subsets and analyzed independently—are commonly employed to mitigate this effect, especially for large initial sets and long time horizons
+(<a href="https://ieeexplore.ieee.org/document/7585104"><strong>see here</strong></a>).
-Such partitioning may, however, induce extensive demand on computation time and memory, often rendering the existing reachability analysis techniques not suitable for complex real-world applications.
-Not being forced to explore the full, i.g. exponential in the dimensionality, number of partitions could help such procedures tremendously.
-This is the theme of this tool, which implements the so-called <a href="http://lcs.ios.ac.cn/~xuebai/publication.html"><strong>'set-boundary based method'</strong></a> that explores means of computing the full reachable state space based on state-exploratory analysis of just a small sub-volume of the initial state set, namely a set enclosing its boundary.
-For theoretical analysis, please refer to
+Such partitioning, however, typically incurs substantial computational and memory overhead, often making existing reachability analysis techniques unsuitable for complex real-world applications.
+In particular, being forced to explore the full—often exponential in the system dimension—number of partitions severely limits scalability.
-<a href="https://ieeexplore.ieee.org/document/7585104"><strong>'Bai Xue, Arvind Easwaran, Nam-Joon Cho and Martin
+Motivated by this challenge, this tool implements the so-called
+<a href="http://lcs.ios.ac.cn/~xuebai/publication.html"><strong>set-boundary–based method</strong></a>,
+which computes the full reachable state space by performing state-exploratory analysis on only a small sub-volume of the initial set, namely a set enclosing its boundary.
+By avoiding exhaustive exploration of the interior, this approach significantly improves scalability while preserving soundness.
+For theoretical foundations, please refer to
-Fränzle.Reach-Avoid Verification for Nonlinear Systems Based on Boundary Analysis.
-IEEE Transactions on Automatic Control (IEEE TAC), vol. 62: 3518--3523, 2017.'</strong></a> and
+<a href="https://ieeexplore.ieee.org/document/7585104"><strong>Bai Xue et al., “Reach-Avoid Verification for Nonlinear Systems Based on Boundary Analysis,” IEEE Transactions on Automatic Control, 2017</strong></a>, and
-<a href="https://ieeexplore.ieee.org/document/9023360"><strong>'Bai Xue, Qiuye Wang, Shenghua Feng, and Naijun Zhan.
-Over-and underapproximating reach sets for perturbed delay differential equations.
-IEEE Transactions on Automatic Control (IEEE TAC), vol.66: 283--290,2020.'</strong></a>
+<a href="https://ieeexplore.ieee.org/document/9023360"><strong>Bai Xue et al., “Over- and Under-Approximating Reach Sets for Perturbed Delay Differential Equations,” IEEE Transactions on Automatic Control, 2020</strong></a>.

-The set-boundary based method can be used to perform reachability analysis for systems modelled by
+The set-boundary–based method can be used to perform reachability analysis for systems modeled by:

-1. ordinary differential equations (subject to Lispchitz continuous perturbations)
+1. Ordinary differential equations (ODEs) with Lipschitz-continuous perturbations,
-2. delay differential equations (subject to Lispchitz continuous perturbations)
+2. Delay differential equations (DDEs) with Lipschitz-continuous perturbations,
-3. neural ordinary differential equations
+3. Neural ordinary differential equations (Neural ODEs).

 # Installation